 Nary Kitchen is also Battambang’s original Khmer cooking school.
 It’s run by genial, talkative Doot, who is fluent in English and French, and his wife Nary, who oversees the cooking.
 Nary learned her recipes on the family farm as a child.

-Classes, which cost $10, are preceded by a shopping trip to the market, to show you how to identify the freshest organic ingredients.
+Classes, which cost $10, are preceded by a shopping trip to the market, to show you how to identify the freshest local ingredients.
 Classes teach you to cook four courses including a dessert.
-The class takes three hours, and can be held morning or afternoon.
-You get a recipe book (in English and French) to take away.
+The class takes three hours and you get to eat what you make and a recipe book (in English and French) to take away.

 Street 111, near Psar Nath, Battambang